assaf/ironium/README.md

 grunt        # Shortcut for grunt build watch
 ```

-The test suite is non-existent at the moment, but if it were to exist, you would
+The tests are non-existent at the moment, but if they were to exist, you would
-run it with `npm test` or `mocha`.
+run them with `npm test` or `mocha`.